HubertHuang2002/Real-Time_News_Summary_Platform/README.md

 The styles for each component are stored in their respective CSS files for easier management, while static assets (such as icons and images) are sourced from the `public` folder and used directly in the application.

 ##### Backend Server
 First, the necessary functions from other backend components are imported, and then **Flask** is used to initialize and run the backend server.
-When the frontend sends a `GET` request to fetch news data, the `get_news()` function checks if the requested news category has been crawled within the past hour.
+When the frontend sends a `GET` request to fetch news data, the `get_news()` function checks if the requested news category has been scraped within the past hour.

 ```
 # API route to get news data